 Have you put all your contact details on your CV?
 This may sound rather silly but you will be surprised how many applications/emails we get that say ‘Hi, my name is X and I’d love to apply.’
 Then we open their CV and no telephone or email has been included within the CV.
 If you have emailed us or sent us your contact details another way, make sure your CV includes your full contact details: Current Address / Mobile Number (include international dialling code) / Email address

-Agencies differ, but we find that having this information clearly displayed at the top when you write a CV means we can easily see your suitability for the role and add you into our database.
-In addition it means that when we copy across your details to our agency template we can be more efficient with our time which will put you in good stead.
+Agencies differ, but we find that having this information clearly displayed at the top when you write a CV means we can easily see your suitability for the role and add you to our database.
+In addition, it means that when we copy across your details to our agency template we can be more efficient with our time which will put you in good stead.
 Make sure you include:

 - Full Name: (Many candidates do not provide this)

 - Date of Birth: (In the domestic service world our clients ask to know this)

 - Nationality: (It helps connect you to the client, as cultural connections can help your application)